activist-org/activist/FRONTEND_TESTING.md

 node test-e2e/scripts/e2e-coverage.mjs --json
 ```

-`--full` prints the scenario checklist, coverage by category (for example how many `PERM` cases are missing), and which `test()` title counted for each covered row.
-Without `--full` you still get the headline percentage, but not each id.
+The default report is the scenario checklist. `--verbose` adds every id and the `test()` title that counted, so you can spot a loose match.

 The script also still reports routes: